tahmid-chowdhury/SOFE4630U-MS2/README.md

       * Run **SendImage.py**, then check the keys in the Redis server.
 Finally, run **ReceiveImage.py** and check that the **received.jpg** image has been created.

-## Configure Kafka Connector with MySQL sink
+## Create a Pub/Sub sink connector to MySQL
 The sink connector is a Kafka service that automatically consumes from a topic(s) and stores the consumed messages in a data storage, as shown in the following figure.

    ![sink connector](figures/cl3-7_v2.jpg)